Example of How Does 50 % Margin Requirements Work?

 For 20% Margin Requirements before closing outliquidating your stock trade transactions mechanically/automatically, then your trades will be stopped out once your account balance gets to $200

-For 50% Margin Requirements of this level before stopping out your stock trade transactions mechanically, then your trades will be stopped out once your account balance gets to $500
+For 50% Margin Requirements of this level before closing out your stock trade transactions mechanically, then your trades will be stopped out once your account balance gets to $500

-To Learn & Know More about Leverage & Margin - How to Study the Tutorials Below:
+To Learn and Know More about Leverage and Margin - How to Study the Tutorials Below:

 Leverage and Margin Example Explained